-6 Telephone Board Meetings
+6. Telephone Board Meetings

-A director may participate in a meeting of the Board or in a committee meeting by means of telephone, electronic or such other communications facilities as permit all persons participating in the meeting to communicate with each other, and a director participating in such a meeting by such means is deemed to be present at the meeting.
+A director may participate in a meeting of the Board or in a committee meeting by means of telephone, electronic or such other communications facilities which permit all persons participating in the meeting to communicate with each other, and a director participating in such a meeting by such means is deemed to be present at the meeting.

 While it is the intent of the Board to follow an agreed meeting schedule as closely as possible, it is felt that, from time to time, with respect to time sensitive matters, telephone Board meetings may be required to be called in order for directors to be in a position to better fulfill their legal obligations.
-Alternatively, management may request the Board to approve certain matters by unanimous consent.
+Alternatively, management may request the Board to approve certain matters by resolutions in writing signed by all the directors.

-7 Expectations of Management
+7. Expectations of Management